dustmop/xc/README.md

 ## xc

-A tiny command-line calculator for mixed decimal / hexidecimal math.
+A tiny command-line calculator for mixed decimal / hexadecimal math.

+# Why

+Scratches two particular personal itches:

+* Kept opening a python REPL to do this and didn't want to
+* Could never remember how to use `bc`

 # Examples